reactjs/react.dev/src/content/reference/react/use-client.md

 When a file marked with `'use client'` is imported from a Server Component, [compatible bundlers](/learn/start-a-new-react-project#bleeding-edge-react-frameworks) will treat the module import as a boundary between server-run and client-run code.

-As a dependency of `RichTextEditor`,  `formatDate` and `Link` will also be evaluated on the client regardless if their modules contain a `'use client'` directive.
+As a dependency of `RichTextEditor`, `formatDate` and `Link` will also be evaluated on the client regardless of whether their modules contain a `'use client'` directive.
+Note that the same module may be evaluated on the server when imported from server code and on the client when imported from client code.

 <DeepDive>